Scarlet River

 Scarlet River is a 1933 American pre-Code Western film directed by Otto Brower, written by Harold Shumate, and starring Tom Keene, Dorothy Wilson, Roscoe Ates, Lon Chaney Jr. and Edgar Kennedy.
 It was released on March 10, 1933, by RKO Pictures.

 Plot

+The West.
+A covered wagon pulls into view and stops.
+The couple in it have reached the end of the line.
+There is no water.
+A flourish of car horns announces the arrival of a huge limousine and a crowd of people, there to sell oil leases.
+Every attempt to find another location or angle is frustrated by real—and comical—life.
+The Hollywood cross-country marathon is the last straw.